 Ms. Terón is committed to seeing that the community the Center serves has the skills and competencies needed to succeed in employment, become stable members of their communities, gain civic engagement, and achieve financial sustainability.

 During Ms. Terón’s tenure, the Center has increased its visibility by strategically engaging, partnering, and expanding the agency’s relationships with local, statewide, and national organizations.
-Ms. Terón serves as the elected Northeast Council Representative to the National Council of La Raza (NCLR) as the voice of organizations serving Latinos from Pennsylvania to Maine.
+Ms. Terón served as the elected Northeast Council Representative to UnidosUs formerly known as NCLR as the voice of organizations serving Latinos from Pennsylvania to Maine.

 Ms. Terón holds a certificate in Nonprofit Management from Baruch College in New York, an MBA from Rensselaer Polytechnic Institute, and graduated Cum Laude from the University of Puerto Rico with a B.A. in Public Communication.
 She was a member of Quest 2004 – Leadership & Community Building Program from Leadership Greater Hartford, CT.

 She has participated and served in a variety of capacities in community organizations dedicated to improving the quality of life for all people.

 Ms. Terón, was born and raised in San Juan, Puerto Rico.
 She has been a resident of Connecticut for over 40 years and resides in South Windsor.